zcvele/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-sip-ladder.md

 This article introduces a **SIP call flow** feature and is intended for Teams telephony admins and IT Pros who are diagnosing call flow issues between your organization's Session Border Controller (SBC) and Microsoft's Session Initiation Protocol (SIP) Proxy in Direct Routing deployments.

-Using the Teams admin center's **SIP call flow** tool, a visual, chronological sequence of the SIP signaling messages exchanged between SBC and SIP Proxy can be used to audit protocol actions.
+By using the Teams admin center's **SIP call flow** tool, you can see a visual, chronological sequence of the SIP signaling messages exchanged between SBC and SIP Proxy.

 ### Prerequisites